mpcsb/testing_branch/_posts/2021-06-09-model_based_simulation.md

 ---

+## Motivation

-For this post, we're going to build a very simple model and extract insights from it in order to simulate specific scenarios.
+In this post, we’ll build a simple model and use it to simulate a few scenarios.

-Linear models are able to handle very noisy observations with some abiity and are in the end more resilient — as oppposed to high variance models, they don't get lost in the weeds, focusing on irrelevant details.
-Using Bayesian regression models, we have additional strengths in our model: the ability to inject domain knowledge in a model is fundamental when observations alone may not be sufficient to determine the driving factors in our outcomes; we can quantitfy the uncertainty associated with our predictions in a principled way.
-It comes directly from the posterior distributions, straight from the working principle of the algorithm; one additional advantage is the fact that the end result of a bayesian model are probability distributions, which means that we can communicate probabilities to domain experts instead of p-values, confidence intervals, ... or other sophisticated statistical constructs.
-If we want to estimate the outcome of simulated scenarios, this is very valuable.
+Linear models handle noisy observations well — they stay focused on the main signal instead of chasing small fluctuations.
+Bayesian regression adds key advantages: we can encode domain knowledge as priors, quantify uncertainty directly from the posterior, and express results as probabilities rather than p-values or arbitrary confidence intervals.

+For exploring counterfactual or simulated scenarios, that mix of simplicity and principled uncertainty is exactly what we need.

 ---

-One study that seems particularly suited for this, is the case of converted sales opportunities.
+## Case Study

+A good example for this kind of modeling is converting sales opportunities.

-To give just enough context, typically sales reps log opportunities in the accounts they monitor, and they log information relevant for it.
-In particular, the unit price of the offer and status — whether it was converted or not.
+Sales reps typically log opportunities under their accounts, along with details such as the offered unit price and whether the deal was ultimately won or lost.
-Some attributes in these logs end up being very informative for the outcome of the opportunity.
-Much like with anything that we purchase, the price is *the* driving factor behind a conversion.
+Some of these attributes are naturally informative, and, as with most purchases, price is often the dominant factor behind the conversion.

-That said, the data does not contain all information needed to make deterministic claims about the opportunity; competitor pricing conditions or the credit limit for a specific account would of course have an impact, and in it's absence, the conversion target appears noisier.
+Still, the data doesn’t capture everything.
+Competitor pricing, credit limits, or internal approval rules can all affect the outcome, and their absence adds noise to the target variable.

-Because we understand what is being study so well, and we understand the impact of pricing, it's an ideal case to model.
+Because we understand this process and the role of price so well, it makes an ideal test case for a simple Bayesian model.

 ---
+## Data

-Let's set up a small simulated dataset of 500 opportunities.
+We’ll start with a small simulated dataset of 500 sales opportunities.
-There will be a conversion status (won/lost -> 1/0) and it will depend primarily on the unit price of the items being sold as well as specific attributes (the account country and the product being sold) -- this is represented with a random effect and can be interpreted as potential sales reps' discounts or product promotions.
-Additionally, random effects were also added, and here we want to represent factors that have a direct impact on the conversion of the opportunity, essentially model market competitiveness.
+Each record has a conversion status (`won` = 1, `lost` = 0) that depends mainly on the **unit price** offered, along with two categorical attributes — the **account country** and the **product ID**.
+These are modeled as *random effects*, representing factors such as sales-rep behavior, discounts, or product-specific promotions.

+Additional random variation is included to capture unobserved factors that influence conversion — for instance, market competitiveness or credit conditions.

-A preview of the dataset below.
-For the model, we'll ignore the amount ordered, informative as it may be, and focus only on the unit_price, country and product ID.
+A sample of the dataset is shown below.
+For simplicity, the model will ignore the `amount` column (informative but unnecessary here) and focus on `unit_price`, `country`, and `product ID`.

 | id  | unit_price | p_id | amount     | country | status |
 |-----|------------|------|------------|---------|--------|